 He began training with his left hand.
-Few months later, at the 1939 Hungarian national games, he came into limelight again.
-His wish to perform in the Olympics surprised everyone, and he was granted permission for participation.
+A few months later, at the 1939 Hungarian national games, he came into the limelight again.
+His wish to perform in the Olympics surprised everyone, and he was granted permission to participate.

 He miraculously won the gold medal in the Olympics for Hungary!
 People were nonplussed.
 How was this possible?
 The hand with which he was unable to write a year back, how could it be trained to achieve a gold medal?

 Yet Karoly managed this impossible feat due to his interminable willpower — an almost impossible thing for a normal person to achieve.

 Normally, a person is filled with desires each moment, but we do not achieve them all.
 Why?
 We have the power to fulfil only those desires which are fused with internal strength and this strength is called the ‘willpower’.
 Karoly used this strength to achieve his aim and, today is an inspiration for us all.